TBXark/ChatGPT-Telegram-Workers/doc/en/CONFIG.md

 The configuration that is common to each user can only be configured and filled in through the Workers configuration interface or toml, and it is not supported to modify it by sending messages through Telegram.

+An empty string in the array indicates that no value has been set.
+If a value needs to be set, it should be set as `'value1,value2'`, with multiple values separated by commas.

 ### Basic configuration

 | KEY                       | Name                      | Default  | Description                               |